jamesalbert/nimates/README.md

 Be sure to specify `-d:ssl` when compiling (I usually keep this in the .cfg file)

-More documentation can be found in `docs`
+More documentation can be found at https://jamesalbert.github.io/nimates/nimates.html

 ## Contributing